Qiskit/rustworkx/README.md

 ### Develop Mode

-If you'd like to build rustworkx in debug mode and use an interactive debugger while working on a change you can use `python setup.py develop` to build and install rustworkx in develop mode.
-This will build rustworkx without optimizations and include debuginfo which can be handy for debugging.
-Do note that installing rustworkx this way will be significantly slower then using `pip install` and should only be used for debugging/development.
+If you'd like to build rustworkx in debug mode and use an interactive debugger while working on a change you can set `SETUPTOOLS_RUST_CARGO_PROFILE="dev"` as an environment variable to build and install rustworkx in develop mode.
+This will build rustworkx without optimizations and include debuginfo when running `pip install`.
+That can be handy for debugging.

 > [!TIP]
 > It's worth noting that `pip install -e` does not work, as it will link the python